abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 highest blessings, one blessing he points to is *gāravo ca nivāto ca,* the qualities of respectfulness and humility.
 These are qualities that bring forth the highest blessings.
-They engender the sense of not having to carry the burden of a sense of self all the time—which *is* an incredible burden.
-Sometimes we can lack humility and respect to the degree that we outwardly appear full of ourselves and carry our sense of self around showing it off to other people—which is not very inspiring.
+They engender the sense of not having to carry the burden of a sense of self all the time---which *is* an incredible burden.
+Sometimes we can lack humility and respect to the degree that we outwardly appear full of ourselves and carry our sense of self around showing it off to other people---which is not very inspiring.

 We have the opportunity to establish a sense of respectfulness and humility not just once a year, but in our day-to-day lives: How we live